The Social Map tool provides you the ability to create captivating, customisable maps for collecting location-based feedback from your participants.

 • Map Posts - allows participants to leave a contribution on the map.
 With this setting turned off, participants cannot leave new posts, but may leave feedback via the voting/rating activity (if enabled).

-• Voting/Rating - allows participants to respond to map posts by casting a vote or leaving a quantifiable rating.
-You can choose from four voting/rating methods including upvoting, upvoting/downvoting, sentiment, traffic lights and star rating.
+• Voting / Rating - allows participants to respond to map posts by casting a vote or rating.
+You can choose from five (5) voting/rating methods including upvoting, upvoting/downvoting, sentiment, traffic lights and star rating.
 The voting/rating component appears at the bottom of every post.
 The call to action prompt (i.e. how do you rate this?) is customisable and appears just above the rating component.

 • Marker Categories - sets a number of pre-defined categories that participants can choose from to classify their response.
 With this setting on, participants will be able to select from the list of categories when leaving their contribution.
 Categories can be assigned a unique name, colour and icon, which will be used as the pin marker colour on the map.